jwohland/stilling_MPI-GE/README.md

 Appendix Figs. 5-7 | CMIP6/{Model_name}_picontrol_wind_trends_Europe_5.jpeg | trends.py:plot_pi_control_cmip6_trend_histograms

-All figures can be created at once by running the function `make_all_plots.py` from the command line:
+All figures can be created at once by running the function `make_all_plots.py` from the command line, assuming you are in the Anaconda environment given in this repository:

 ```bash
 python make_all_plots.py [data_path] [plots_path] [--cache_path]